wlandau/remakeGenerator/README.md

 3 poisson64 poisson_dataset(n = 64)
 ```

 Above, each row stands for an individual [`remake`](https://github.com/richfitz/remake) target, and the `target` column contains the name of the target.
 Each command is the R function call that produces its respective target.
 With the exception of "`target`", each column of each  data frame represents a target-specific field in the [`remake.yml`](https://github.com/richfitz/remake) file.
 If additional fields are needed, just append the appropriate columns to the data frame.
 In [`workflow.R`](https://github.com/wlandau/remakeGenerator/blob/master/inst/example1/workflow.R), the `plot` and `knitr` fields were added this way to the `plots` and `reports` data frames, respectively.
-Recall from [`remake`](https://github.com/richfitz/remake) that setting `plot` to `TRUE` automatically sends the output of the command to a plot
+Recall from [`remake`](https://github.com/richfitz/remake) that setting `plot` to `TRUE` automatically sends the output of the command to a plot so you do not have to write code to save a file.

 ```r
 > plots